 The staff team welcomes questions and enquiries.
 Please get in touch at [email protected]

 We have a policy of publishing details of any large donation which totals over £7500, from any source, in our annual accounts.
-We have received no donations above this threshold in the 2014-2015 accounting period.
+You can see this information in donation note 2, pg.
+13, in the audited reports.

 How do we spend your money?